jonasrottmann/realm-browser/README.md

 - [ ] Tests
 - [ ] Be able to edit/create objects
 - [ ] Bidirectional scrolling in the browser window
+- [ ] Clean up
+- [ ] Nice architecture
+- [ ] Live reload the browser if updates happen in the background

 ### License